ilanman/Rpres_ML/index.md

 # Precision and Recall
 <space>

-- Used in information retrieval: are the values retrieved useful or clouded by noise?
+- Originally used in information retrieval
 - Precision: proportion of positives that are truly positive
   - $precision = \frac{TP}{TP + FP}$
   - Precise model only predicts positive when it is sure.
 Very trustworthy model.